National Forest System Land Management Planning

 would be unworkable and recommended that a new rule should be

 developed.
-The Department amended the 2000 rule so that responsible
+The Department amended the 2000 rule so that the Forest

-to use the 1982 planning rule provisions until a new rule was issued
+Service could continue to use the 1982 rule provisions until a new rule

-result that the 2000 rule remained in effect.
+grounds, with the result that the 2000 rule remained in effect.
 In

 2009, the Department reinstated the 2000 rule in the Code of Federal

-Regulations to eliminate any confusion over which rule was in effect (74 FR 67062,
+Regulations to eliminate any confusion over which rule was in effect

-CFR, the Department specifically provided for the continued
+rule in the CFR, the Department specifically provided for the continued

-use of the 1982 rule provisions, which the Agency used for all planning done under
+use of the 1982 rule provisions, which the Forest Service used for all

-directions for developing, amending, revising, and
+rule sets forth directions for developing, amending, revising, and

 On February 6, 2015, the Forest Service issued National Forest